kjac/FormEditor/Tutorials/Approval.md

 When you have submitted some comments to the article, they'll need approving before they're shown alongside the article.

 Go back to the *Comments* tab and approve the submissions by clicking the checkmarks.
-When they turn green, the submission is approved.
+When they turn green, the submissions are approved.

 ![Approving the submissions](img/Approval/approve-submissions.png)

 Now go back and view the article.
-The approved comments should appear between the article content and the comments form.
+The approved comments should appear between the article content and the comments form:

 ![Article with comments](img/Approval/article-with-comments.png)